Donald Trump tied with Ron DeSantis in Wisconsin GOP presidential primary, poll shows

 Nine months ahead of the 2024 Republican primary in Wisconsin, former President Donald Trump and Florida Gov. Ron DeSantis are tied in the GOP contest, a Marquette Law School Poll released Wednesday shows.

 Trump is currently the top choice of 31% of GOP voters, while 30% of Wisconsinites prefer DeSantis, putting the contest well within the poll's margin of error.
-No other GOP candidate had more than 6% support, and 21% haven't decided, the poll showed.
+No other GOP candidate had more than 6% support, and 21% of respondents haven't decided on a favorite, the poll showed.

 But given the choice of only DeSantis or Trump, 57% chose the Florida governor and 41% chose the former president, the poll shows.